 - Arrow Dress for Quilt Market

 Choose lightweight fabrics with drape such as linen and rayon challis for the main body of the dress/top.
 Try experimenting with cotton prints, eyelet, or even lace for the yoke.

 Sizes and Finished Measurements

-This pattern comes in a range of six women’s sizes, from XS through XXL.
+This pattern comes in a range of nine women’s sizes: XXS-XL and plus sizes 1-3.
 Please refer to the charts below to find your size.
 The Upper Bust and Bust measurements are the most important for getting the right fit.
 For more guidance, please refer to the “Adjusting Fit” section in this blog post.